specklesystems/speckle-docs/automate/public-functions.md

 ## Using Public Functions

-To use a public function in your workflow, follow the steps outlined in the [Creating Automations](./create-automation.md) page.
-This guide will walk you through:
+To use a public function, you'll follow these steps (available after release):

-1. Selecting a public function.
+1. Select a public function.
-2. Configuring its parameters.
+2. Configure its parameters.
-3. Assigning it to a model in your project.
+3. Assign it to a model in your project.

-Refer to the automation pages for details on managing automations and updating configurations as needed.
+The [Creating Automations](./create-automation.md) page will provide detailed guidance on creating automation and configuring functions.

-## Examples of Public Functions
+## Planned Examples of Public Functions

-Here are some examples of public functions that offer high utility for common tasks:
+Here are examples of public functions planned for release:

 - **Render Image**: Produces high-quality rendered images of models.
 - **Data Validator**: Ensures model data meets predefined standards.